pkgxdev/pkgx/README.md

 sh <(curl https://tea.xyz)
 # • asks you to confirm before it sets up `~/.tea`
 # • asks you to confirm before adding one line to your `~/.shellrc`
+# • DOESN’T need `sudo` or the Xcode Command Line Tools
 ```

 > † we support macOS >= 11 and Linux (glibc >= 23) and WSL, Windows native is